Information Flow in Non-Unitary Quantum Cellular Automata: Quantifying information flow

 \subsection{MPO description of QCA}

-In this framework, a single step of the QCA is modeled by an MPO as in Fig.~\ref{fig:QCAupdate}(a), with the same local tensor $M$ of the MPO distributed equally across the lattice.
-In case the QCA is local, it can be represented by a circuit, see Fig.~\ref{fig:QCAupdate}(b).
-Local operators $V$ (framed in yellow) act on pairs of neighboring sites, after which the set of operators $W$ (marked with red) update the next pairs of neighboring sites, shifted by one lattice site.
-This is the simplest, and most commonly used partitioning scheme for QCA with a two-cell neighborhood.
-Generality is provided nonetheless, as for QCA with larger interaction neighborhoods, the sites can be grouped together such that it has the same structure (analogous to the coarse-graining process).
-By applying the singular value decomposition (SVD) on, say $V$, i.e.~by rewriting one of the operators that act on two neighboring sites into a single index sum of tensor products of operators, see Fig.~\ref{fig:QCAupdate}(c), the local tensors $M$ in Fig.~\ref{fig:QCAupdate}(a) can be defined according to Fig.~\ref{fig:QCAupdate}(d).
-They are constituent four-index tensors, whose (vertical) physical indices have been grouped together.
+In this framework, a single time step of the QCA is modeled by an MPO in the most general form, see Fig.~\ref{fig:QCAupdate}(a), with the same local tensor $M$ of the MPO distributed equally across the lattice.
+These tensors represent superoperators acting on vectorized density matrices in a doubled Hilbert space $\mathcal{H}\times\mathcal{H}^*$.

+The MPO in Fig.~\ref{fig:QCAupdate}(a) represents the general form of the dynamical map.
+It can be represented by the circuit shown in Fig.~\ref{fig:QCAupdate}(b) when the QCA is exclusively defined by \textit{local} operation.
+This class of QCA will be referred to as ``local QCA'' throughout this work.
+In the referred circuit, local operators $V$ (framed in yellow) act on pairs of neighboring sites, after which the set of operators $W$ (marked with red) update the next pairs of neighboring sites, shifted by one lattice site.
+This is the simplest, and most commonly used partitioning scheme of QCA with a two-cell neighborhood.
+Note that generality is provided nonetheless, as the sites of QCA with larger interaction neighborhoods can be grouped together, such that it has the same structure as a QCA with a two-cell neighborhood (analogous to a coarse-graining process).
+Further, the singular value decomposition (SVD) is applied by rewriting one of the operators that acts on two neighboring sites, e.g.~$V$, into a single index sum of tensor products of operators $B$ and $A$ which act on the associated left or right site, respectively, according to Fig.~\ref{fig:QCAupdate}(c).
+Then the local tensors $M$ in Fig.~\ref{fig:QCAupdate}(a) can be defined according to Fig.~\ref{fig:QCAupdate}(d) -- as constituent four-index tensors, whose (vertical) physical indices have been grouped together.

 \bfig {(a) One time step of a QCA, written as an MPO with virtual bond dimension $D$.
 It acts on a doubled Hilbert space $\mathcal{H}\times\mathcal{H}^*$, and is in (b), (c), and (d) assumed to be locally generated.
 Its action on two qudits is represented as a vectorization of operators with physical dimension $(d^2)^2=d^4$. (b) Partitioning scheme of the MPO in (a) for local QCA (excluding e.g.~the shift map). (c) Singular value decomposition of the tensor operator $V$.
 Note that the horizontal bond dimension $D$ is equal to the rank of the operator singular value decomposition of $V$. (d) Definition of the constituent local tensor $M$ of the MPO.} \efig